 The water for the fountains comes from a large reservoir called The Sea, located above the garden.
 By the force of gravity, as in the eighteenth century, some water jets reach 40 meters high, as the one of the fountain of Fame.

-For more information about bookings and purchase of tickets for the visit with your own private guide, for individuals, touristic groups or educational groups, see the Museum official website: www.patrimonionacional.es
+For more information about opening hours and bookings and purchase of tickets for the visit with your own private guide, for individuals, touristic groups or educational groups, as well as about COVID-19 RULES, see the Museum official website: www.patrimonionacional.es